Charming Georgian terraced houses in England with ornate balconies and arches.

 Stage 1 — Define objectives.
 Clarify whether your goal is capital growth, rental income, personal or family use, or a combination.
 This shapes all subsequent decisions: location, property type, tenure (freehold or leasehold), and price range.

 Stage 2 — Select an agent.
 Engage a UK property agent with demonstrable experience in the overseas buyer market.
 A specialist agent saves time, reduces risk, and can navigate developer negotiations and off-plan opportunities.
-For overseas Chinese buyers, IREIS Properties offers a bilingual (Traditional Chinese, Simplified Chinese, and English) service focused on new-build developments in London Zones 1–4.
+For overseas Chinese buyers, IREIS Properties offers a trilingual (Traditional Chinese, Simplified Chinese, and English) service focused on new-build developments in London Zones 1–4.
+If you are weighing up who to appoint, see our guide to choosing a UK estate agent.

 Stage 3 — Finance and anti-money laundering (AML) checks.
 If using mortgage finance, engage a UK-based broker experienced with international applicants.
 AML checks are mandatory for all UK property transactions; buyers must provide certified identification and proof of source of funds at an early stage — typically before solicitors can commence work.